vtexdocs/help-center-content/docs/en/tutorials/Promotions & taxes/Promotions/regular-promotion.md

 - **How many times will your promotion be applied in your store:** Limits how many times the promotion can be applied.
 When the **unlimited** option is not selected, a field becomes available to set how many times you want the limit to be.
 Once the promotion is created, this condition will only be applied from the day it was configured, not affecting previous orders.
 - **How many times will your promotion be applied in your store for each client:** This restriction is not related to the global usage of the promotion, but to how many times each customer can receive this promotion.
 If the field above is also selected, its priority will come before this limit.
 - **Define maximum quantity of affected items by cart**: Sets how many items will be affected by the promotion from those present in the shopping cart.
 Find out how to configure this field in [this article](https://help.vtex.com/en/tracks/promotions--6asfF1vFYiZgTQtOzwJchR/jOu9b69mKbrTDfSJYAawy#limite-de-itens-com-promocao-no-carrinho).
-- **Allow accumulated promotions:** Allows more than one promotion with the same discount type to apply concomitantly.
+- **Allow combined promotions:** Allows more than one promotion with the same discount type to apply concomitantly.
 For more information, read our articles on the [competition of promotions](https://help.vtex.com/en/tutorial/about-promotions-competition--tutorials_2270#).
-- **Allow to accumulate with manual prices:** Allows the promotion to apply to products whose prices have been manually added by a call-center operator.
+- **Allow to combination with manual prices:** Allows the promotion to apply to products whose prices have been manually added by a call-center operator.
 To enable manual pricing functionality, use the endpoint [Update orderForm configuration](https://developers.vtex.com/reference/configuration#updateorderformconfiguration).